HISPlayer/MetaSpatial-SDK/quickstart-guide.md

     rotation,
     true,
     content.fishEyeFOV ?: 1.0f) {
-        if (content.syncContentKey != null) {
+        if (content.syncContentId != null) {
-        hisPlayer?.setVolume(content.key, 0.0f)
+        hisPlayer?.setVolume(playerId, 0.0f)
         }
     }

 playerEntity.entity.setComponents(listOf(Visible(true), Grabbable()))
 ```
-The API takes the playerId as their first parameter (`content.key` in above example).
+The API takes the playerId as their first parameter (`playerId` in above example).
 If an invalid Id is passed, the method will throw an error.
-Once the stream is created, you can use the playback control functions provided by the API, such as `hisPlayerManager.play(content.key)` or `hisPlayerManager.pause(content.key)`.
+Once the stream is created, you can use the playback control functions provided by the API, such as `hisPlayerManager.play(playerId)` or `hisPlayerManager.pause(playerId)`.

 ### Create a Stream Without MediaPanel
 The SDK will create a stream without automatically creating MediaPanel, you need to create the MediaPanel on your application side.
 You need to use the `HISStreamProperties` class, which requires a `Surface`, a stream URL, and a `HISPlayerProperties` instance.